fillumina/PerformanceTools/docs/paradigms.md

 }
 ```

-The template forces to fill the needed methods making it easy to remember what
+The template requires to fill the needed methods making it easy to remember what
 steps to take in order to write the test.
+On the other hand the template isn't
+easily customizable.

 [Back to index](documentation_index.md)